-Stacy is the owner and head trainer at OC Paws Dog Training.
+Stacy is the owner of OC Paws Dog Training.
 She has been a professional animal trainer for over 12 years.
 She has an extensive background in the field of animal behavior.
 In addition to hands on experience, she has been educated in the field of animal care and training.
 Degrees and Certifications:

 - Associate of Science in Animal Training and Management